localmed/flowp/doc/index.rst

 ==========
 Flowp is a library which tries to bring the best ideas from Ruby / node.js world to Python making development more fun.
-For version 1.0 module flowp.testing is avaiable which allows to write tests in a RSpec BDD style with minimum of magic.
+For version 1.0 module flowp.testing is available which allows to write tests in a RSpec BDD style with minimum of magic.

 Installation